noseratio/coroutines-talk/README.md

 In contrast, with coroutines it's about code rather than data, and we use `yield return` as a tool to break the code into multiple individually executed chunks.

 This is convenient, because we can use all the normal control flow statements (`if`, `for`, `while`, `foreach` etc) where otherwise we would have to use a chain of callbacks.
-There's a notable limitation though, C# doesn't allow `yield` inside a `try {}` block.
+There's a notable limitation though, C# doesn't allow `yield` inside a `try {}` block, which does make sense.

 Let's create [our own example](https://github.com/noseratio/coroutines-talk/blob/main/Coroutines/CoroutineDemo.cs).
 We want `CoroutineA` and `CoroutineB` to execute cooperatively on the primary UI thread.
 In real life, they might be drawing animation effects or doing background spellchecking, syntax highlighting, etc. Here, to keep it simple, we'll just be using the console for some visual progress output: